scipion-em/docs/docs/facilities/facilities-workflows.rst

 Dynamic templates
 -----------------

-Usually, we always must set the same parameters that are specific of each acquisition such as, deposition path, gain image path, dose per frame, particle size...
+Usually, we always must set the same parameters that are specific for each acquisition, such as deposition path, gain image path, dose per frame, particle size...
-Then, in order to avoid manually editing this parameters using the procedure explained for the static templates (previous section), Scipion has a mode to open modified templates in such a way that an initial form is launched asking for that specific parameters at once.
+Then, in order to avoid manually editing this parameters by opening every protocol in which belongs (using the procedure explained for the static templates in the previous section), Scipion has a mode to open modified templates in such a way that a wizard is launched asking for all that specific parameters, at once.

 To see a demo of this you just have to run: